 Has your life changed having gone down this path, if so how?

 Yes!
-I have spent more time with my children and have enjoy life so much more.
+I have spent more time with my children and have enjoyed life so much more.

 What advice do you have for women considering something similar?

 It is important to do what you feel is right for you, starting your own business is not easy and can be really demoralising, so having a passion for what you do helps immensely.

 What are you proud of and what keeps you inspired?

 I am proud of the changes I have helped performers create in their performances which allows them to enjoy what they do.
 I am inspired every time I see a performer engage with their audience in a new and more effective way.